rust-lang/rfcs/text/0000-overlapping_match.md

 ```

 Benefits of this syntax:
-1. No new keywords need to be used.
-This is good thing since it means for a relatively small
-addition there would be no code breaks of existing code with this change.
-2. The `in` seems to imply that it sort of like an "iterator" of statements and will go through
-each of them in turn.
+1. Even though a new keyword has been made it will not break any code because Rust is a context
+sensitive language.
+And adding such a keyword increases the perceptual area of the new syntax
+so as to make it clear which type of match is being used.
+2. The word `fallthrough` is used because it implies that after a branch is finished then the
+control falls through to the check of the next branch.

 Meaning of parts:
 1. The `else` is used in a similar sort of vein to that of the `_` pattern in normal matches.
 The expression enclosed within this is only executed if none of the patterns within the
-`match/in` expression are matched.
+`match/fallthrough` expression are matched.
 If `else` and `_` are both present then the code within the
 `else` would be marked as unreadable.

 Edge cases: